 Visits to markets like the Grand Marché and Marché Dembé deliver an authentic immersion into daily Chadian commerce and society.

-Organic interaction through market visits and local eateries has the main avenue for community-based engagement.
+Organic interaction through market visits and local eateries has the main avenue for the local community engagement.

 Craft stalls in the Grand Marché offer carvings, jewelry, and leather products, allowing for direct support of local artisans.